-Crested Butte Farmers’ Market – In addition to wild-caught fish, ciders, wines and massages, this mountain hamlet brings visitors genuine field-to-fork experiences with seasonal harvest suppers.
-The meals are sourced entirely from local foods, down to the table salt.
-Tickets are $15 in advance, $20 at the door and kids pay their age.
+Crested Butte Farmers’ Market — In addition to wild-caught fish, ciders, wines and massages, this mountain hamlet brings visitors genuine field-to-fork experiences with a seasonal harvest supper.
+The meal is sourced entirely from local foods, down to the table salt.

-Dillon Farmers’ Market – This lakeside bazaar features artistic glass jewelry, handmade pottery, boutique soaps, cheeses, pastries and more.
-Grab a fresh-squeezed lemonade and some walnut cranberry bread and take a relaxing pontoon ride with Lake Dillon Water Taxi.
+Dillon Farmers’ Market — This lakeside bazaar features artistic glass jewelry, handmade pottery, boutique soaps, cheeses, pastries and more.
+Grab a fresh-squeezed lemonade and some walnut cranberry bread, then explore Lake Dillon on a historical boat tour with departures from Dillon Marina.

 Cherry Creek Fresh Market — Denver’s largest farmers’ market places vendors and visitors in the heart of the city’s high-end shopping district.
 Dubbed the “Cadillac of farmers’ markets,” specialty gourmet food vendors whip up Colorado dishes, musicians strum guitars and master gardeners share their green-thumb secrets.

-South Pearl Street Farmers’ Market – This 11-year-old Denver family-neighborhood market is all about juicy Western Slope peaches and apples, legendary baked treats and special events that include a chili cook-off, pet fair and Halloween celebration.
+South Pearl Street Farmers’ Market — This 19-year-old Denver family-neighborhood market is all about juicy Western Slope peaches and apples, legendary baked treats and special events that include a chili cook-off, pet fair and flea market.

 Telluride Farmer’s Market — King of Colorado festivals, Telluride keeps the jovial vibe alive at its Friday market with free music and presentations on the Gondola Plaza, along with pottery, clothing and wood craft vendors.

-Vail Farmers’ Market and Art Show – The largest farmers’ market in Colorado delights with 129 tents packed with garden goodies, regional fare, international cuisines and art.
-Add the live music, huge roasted turkey legs, parmesan-dusted corn on the cob and kids play areas, and the Sunday market resembles a bustling county fair.
+Vail Farmers’ Market and Art Show – The largest farmers’ market in Colorado delights with 135 tents packed with garden goodies, regional fare, international cuisines and art.
+Add the live music, huge roasted turkey legs, parmesan-dusted corn on the cob and kids' play areas, and the Sunday market resembles a bustling county fair.